dashingsoft/pyarmor/docs/project.rst

     Available values: 0, 1, None

     When it's None or 0, obfuscated scripts can not be imported from outer scripts.
-It's more quickly.

     When it's set to 1, it the obfuscated scripts are allowed to be imported by outer scripts.
-It's more security.

-    By default it's set to 1.
+    By default it's set to 0.

     Refer to :ref:`Restrict Mode`